linode/terraform-provider-linode/docs/data-sources/account_availability.md

 ---
 page_title: "Linode: linode_account_availability"
 description: |-
-  Provides details about resource availability in a region to an account specifically.
+  Provides details about service availability in a region to an account specifically.
 ---

 # linode\_account\_availability

-Provides details about resource availability in a region to an account specifically.
+Provides details about service availability in a region to an account specifically.

 ## Example Usage